dylanhogg/dylanhogg.github.io/_posts/2023-02-15-ml-overview.markdown

 <h2>Families of ML Algorithms</h2>

-There are several families of ML algorithms that typically have different qualities of input data and achieve a different task objective to each other.
+An <a href="https://en.wikipedia.org/wiki/Algorithm">algorithm</a> is a set of rules used for solving a problem or performing a computation.
+There are several families of ML algorithms that typically have different qualities of input data and achieve different task objectives.

 <a href="/img/ml-overview/types_of_algorithms.png"><img src="/img/ml-overview/types_of_algorithms.png" alt="Machine Learning Types" /></a>
 <span class="caption text-muted">Machine Learning Types.<br />Source: <a href="https://en.proft.me/2015/12/24/types-machine-learning-algorithms/">en.proft.me</a></span>

 <h3>1.
 Supervised Learning</h3>

-<a href="https://en.wikipedia.org/wiki/Supervised_learning">Supervised learning</a> algorithms operate on labelled examples, where each data point has features (or attributes) and an associated known true label value.
+<a href="https://en.wikipedia.org/wiki/Supervised_learning">Supervised learning</a> algorithms operate on labelled examples, where each data point has features (also known as attributes) and an associated known true label value.
 For example, features of a patient medical condition with a known label of the disease.

 If you have labelled data, supervised learning algorithms learn a function that maps input feature vectors to the output label.
 Within supervised learning there are different types of algorithms depending on your data and task objective.